react-navigation/react-navigation/packages/react-native-tab-view/README.md

 String indicating whether the keyboard gets dismissed in response to a drag gesture.
 Possible values are:

+- `'auto'` (default): the keyboard is dismissed when the index changes.
-- `'on-drag'` (default): the keyboard is dismissed when a drag begins.
+- `'on-drag'`: the keyboard is dismissed when a drag begins.
 - `'none'`: drags do not dismiss the keyboard.

 ##### `swipeEnabled`